lbl-srg/soep/doc-design/source/automatedDocAstTool.rst

      Block1 bloPro "A protected block";
    end BlockWithBlock1;

-When parse to a json representation, the output of its public declarations is as follows:
+When parsed to json, the output is:

 .. code-block:: javascript